Future Foods – Meat Alternatives and Their Impact

 Meatless Meat Market – Timeline

 The global plant-based (meatless) meat market is a high potential domain.
-It is expected to reach USD 10 million by 2022 with a CAGR of 6.7% during the forecast period of 2017 to 2022.
+It is may reach USD 10 million by 2022 with a CAGR of 6.7% during the forecast period of 2017 to 2022.
 Here is an overview on the industry:

 Meatless / Plant-based Technology: